Ireland–Russia relations: Russian invasion of Ukraine

-On 24 February 2022, Irish Taoiseach Micheál Martin condemned Russia's invasion of Ukraine as an "immoral and outrageous breach of the most fundamental principles of international law" and a "shocking murderous act of aggression against a sovereign peaceful state".
+On 24 February 2022, the Irish government and opposition parties condemned Russia's invasion of Ukraine.
+Irish Taoiseach Micheál Martin called it an "immoral and outrageous breach of the most fundamental principles of international law" and a "shocking murderous act of aggression against a sovereign peaceful state".
 Ireland was one of many countries to impose sanctions on Russia, and Russia in turn added Ireland to its list of "unfriendly countries".

-There were protests against the invasion outside the Russian embassy in Dublin.
+There were protests against the invasion outside the Russian embassy on Orwell Road in Dublin.
 One protester threw red paint over the Russian coat of arms.
 Another protester rammed a truck through the embassy gates.
 The embassy claimed that gardaí did nothing to stop the truck, calling the incident a "blatant violation" of international diplomatic law and demanding that the Irish state ensure the safety of its staff.
 Gardaí were forced to put up barriers around the building.

-The Irish government expelled four Russian diplomats in March 2022 because their activities were "not in accordance with the international standards of diplomatic behaviour".
-They had been identified as likely being engaged in espionage.
-It was also highlighted that Russia had an unusually high number of diplomats working out of its Dublin embassy, which had long been seen as a hub for Russian intelligence in western Europe.
-Shortly after, Russia expelled two Irish diplomats from Moscow in retaliation.
-The Irish foreign ministry said there was "no justification" to expel them.
-In November, 2022, the Russian Ministry of Foreign Affairs announced that Russia had sanctioned 52 Irish politicians "in response to the anti-Russian course of the Irish government".

 In April 2022, Irish citizen Finbar Cafferkey was killed while fighting in Ukraine's International Legion against the Russian invasion.
 The Tánaiste and Foreign Minister paid tribute to Cafferkey and expressed sympathy to his family.
 The Russian embassy in Dublin blamed the Irish government and media for his death, and warned that if such tributes "signify support for the Irish to take part in combat in Ukraine ... then Ireland would be the direct participant of the conflict with all the ensuing consequences".
 This statement was condemned by Irish politicians across the political spectrum.

+In November, 2022, Russia's Ministry of Foreign Affairs announced that it had sanctioned 52 Irish politicians "in response to the anti-Russian course of the Irish government" over the invasion of Ukraine.